MerlinVR/VRC-Bakery-Adapter/README.md

 This also handles automatically patching the Bakery shaders to add the properties they need to work with VRC.
 This patch does not interfere with the usual operation of Bakery.

 #### Instructions
+1. Make sure Bakery is imported into your project.
-1. Download and install the latest release off the releases page (there's only 1 at the moment)
+2. Download and install the latest release off the releases page. (there's only 1 at the moment)
-2. Make a new object in the scene that will handle managing the bakery materials
+3. Make a new object in the scene that will handle managing the bakery materials.
-3. Add a VRC Bakery Adapter component to the object
+4. Add a VRC Bakery Adapter component to the object.
-4. Select a replacement scope for the object.
+5. Select a replacement scope for the object.
 The default *Scene* replacement scope should be enough for almost all situations, but if you have some odd case where you want to have different settings for different groups of objects you may use the *Children* replacement scope to only replace Bakery materials belonging to renderers on the children of the adapter object.
-5. Choose a directional mode.
+6. Choose a directional mode.
 The default SH directional mode is probably what you would want in most cases since it will generally look better, but switch this to RNM if you use Bakery's RNM directional mode.
-6. In order to take advantage of SH or RNM lightmaps you need to change any lightmapped assets from using Standard to Bakery's version of Standard.
+7. In order to take advantage of SH or RNM lightmaps you need to change any lightmapped assets from using Standard to Bakery's version of Standard.
 There is a utility under the *Utilities* dropdown to do this automatically.
 Click **Standard->Bakery SH/RNM** to replace the shaders on all materials in the replacement scope with their Bakery counterparts SH or RNM will automatically be determined by the lightmap directional mode you have selected.
 If you want lightmap-based specular highlights click the one *w/ Lightmap Specular*.
 This will not replace transparent Standard materials by default since Bakery transparency does not get sorted correctly by VRC.
-7. Once you are ready to upload your world to VRC, click the **Run Conversion** button.
+8. Once you are ready to upload your world to VRC, click the **Run Conversion** button.
 This will process all the materials into a format VRC can use.
-8. ***IMPORTANT*** after you have finished uploading your world, click the **Revert Materials** button on the adapter.
+9. ***IMPORTANT*** after you have finished uploading your world, click the **Revert Materials** button on the adapter.
 If you do not revert them, then any changes you make to the materials will get overwritten with old settings the next time you run the conversion.

 #### Recovering from a loss of material reversion data (this should never be needed)
 The component should never be able to go into a state that it still has materials replaced in the scene, but has no option to revert them.
 If you find some way to break it like this, open an issue for it please.